HarryLudemann/Ngoto/README.md

 # Warning :warning:

 <p align="center"><b>This tool is solely for educational purposes.
-Developer will not be reponsible for any misuse of the tool</b></p>
+Developer will not be responsible for any misuse of the tool</b></p>

 # Features:
-* Currently 5 inbuilt plugins (Email, Phone, IP, URL, Google)
+* Inbuilt pentesting plugins
 * Easily create/add plugins.
 * Use as command line tool or as module.
 * Easily create/store received data into workplaces/databases

 # Command line tool commands:
-    o/options                   --  Returns osint options
+    o/options                   --  Returns plugin options
     c/commands                  --  Returns this list of commands cls/clear                   --  Clear console
     back                        --  back out of plugin